-ORC720A & ORC720B Symphonic Orchestra One Year-2 Semesters

-Prerequisite: Teacher recommendation and/or audition This course is designed for students with two to three years of playing experience.
-This orchestra is the showcase orchestra for the school.
-They will travel and perform at festivals and at the high school.
-Students in this course will be expected to perform their music with high quality and in a shorter amount of time.
+ORC720A & ORC720B Symphonic Orchestra One Year-2 Semesters ------------------- --------------------- ---------------------- expected to perform their music with high quality and in a shorter amount of time.
 This course will cover advanced note reading, scales of two to three octaves, posture, performing individually and in a group, as well as a survey of music in context to today.
 Music played will be a wide variety, ranging from classical to pop contemporary music.
 Instruments played in orchestra are violin, viola, cello, and bass.
-Students are expected to provide their own instruments.
+Students will be required to provide their own instrument and concert attire; however, rental instruments will be available for those who need them.
 Cello and bass players are expected to have an instrument at home to practice, but will be allowed to play a school cello or bass during class.
 There will be around four concerts per year.
 All students are expected to perform in every performing opportunity.